Frequently Asked Questions

 What’s life like in China for African and African-American teachers?

-We suggest you read some of these articles by other African Americans who have taught English in China such as:
+We suggest you first watch this video about racism in China. articles by other African Americans who have taught English in China such as:

 We placed a wonderful American teacher originally from Cameroon near Chengdu, China 2 years ago.
 Daniella made a series of Youtube videos about her experience.
 Here’s one: https://youtu.be/DTxAKVsbj2o .